autoplot/documentation/javadoc/org/das2/jythoncompletion/nbadapt/BaseDocument.md

-# org.das2.jythoncompletion.nbadapt.BaseDocumentThis dummy class is used to minimize changes to Netbeans code.
-It will never
+# org.das2.jythoncompletion.nbadapt.BaseDocument

- be instantiated.
+This dummy class is used to minimize changes to Netbeans code.
+It will never be instantiated.

-BaseDocument( )
+# BaseDocument( )

 ***